 - We are the reason they exist.
 Hotels and restaurants need food like chips every day of the year, regardless of where the potatoes come from.
 The middle-man economy ensures that this happens.

 - The business is hard work.
-The trades and operations are done very early in the morning, and end at about sunrise.
-This may tie in with the Equitel loans that start at 1 a.m. peak and are disburse by 5 a.m. before Equity Bank branches even open.
+The trades and operations are done very early in the morning and end at about sunrise.
+This may tie in with the Equitel loans that start at 1 a.m. peak and are disbursed by 5 a.m. before Equity Bank branches even open.
 When you visit a market in the daytime, you see retail trade & prices, while the wholesale business has already been completed.

 - There is honour in this: Middle-men will under-cut each over deals, but will not cross each other on payments, which they do via mobile money or bank deposits.